JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 the ottoman.
 Her head dropped on the cushions; and she burst out crying.
 Before I had time to feel shocked, at this, I was horror-struck by an entirely unexpected proceeding on the part of Mr. Godfrey.
-Will it be credited that he fell on his knees at her feet?–on BOTH knees, I solemnly declare!
+Will it be credited that he fell on his knees at her feet?–on _Both_ knees, I solemnly declare!
 May modesty mention that he put his arms round her next?
 And may reluctant admiration acknowledge that he electrified her with two words?